Blowout Comb: Subsequent work

-Shortly after the release of Blowout Comb, Digable Planets disbanded in early 1995 due to the passing away of Mecca's parents, creative differences, and displeasure with the music industry.
+Shortly after the release of Blowout Comb, Digable Planets disbanded in early 1995 due to the death of Mecca's parents, creative differences, and displeasure with the music industry.
 Ishmael Butler remarked "we got into the music business at a time when it still had to be original; it was more about the music.
 Then it started to be more economic, more material, and that disillusioned us.
 Being young and everything like that, we just sort of copped out.
 Because we weren't really the industry types; it wasn't really like that for us, so we didn't feel like we were losing out on things."
 Ishmael also stated in an interview with Vibe that the group didn't like the music industry because "they have nothing to do with art".

 After splitting up, the group members went on to record solo work and side projects with other artists.
 Years later, Craig Irving reformed Digable Planets for a reunion tour in 2004, and since then, they have toured extensively.
 In 2005, they released a greatest hits compilation titled Beyond the Spectrum: the Creamy Spy Chronicles, which contains two newly recorded songs.

 The group embarked on a tour in support of the album's 30th anniversary in 2025.
 De La Soul, The Soul Rebels, Kid Cut Up, E-Block, and RC & The Gritz joined the tour as openers.